 You are about to go surfing.
-Your fridge shows a banana, cookies, milk, yoghurts, a bottle of water, a beer and a sandwich.
-Should you eat and drink anything before hitting the waves?
+Your fridge contains a banana, cookies, milk, yoghurts, a bottle of water, a beer and a sandwich.
+Should you eat or drink anything before hitting the waves?

 There are a few important and interesting things you should know about surf food.
-Before, during and after surfing.
 Experts believe you should adapt a meal or snack to the level of physical effort you are about to undertake.

-So, if you have eaten the last meal three hours ago, it's better to boost your body with something that will support paddling, standing up and carving.
-Avoid hot or too cold liquids and snacks.
+So, if that last meal you ate was three hours ago, it's better to boost your body with something that will support paddling, standing up and carving.
+Avoid hot or too-cold liquids and snacks.
 Never drink alcohol before a sports activity.
 Bananas and water are excellent to fight cramps.

 Surfers don't usually eat or drink while riding waves.
 It's not like in athletics where you can carry a candy bar in your pocket.
-There are special underwater bags for food and liquids, but we know it isn't easy to carry them.
+There are special underwater bags for food and liquids, but most would agree it isn't easy to carry them.

-Sports dietitians say surfers should recover their bodies after surfing by picking food rich in carbohydrates, protein and salt.
-If you've just been surfing for three hours you might have consumed 30-60 grams of carbohydrates per hour, so it's time to refuel your engine.
+Sports dietitians say surfers should recover their bodies after surfing by choosing food rich in carbohydrates, protein and salt.
+If you've just been surfing for three hours you might have used 30-60 grams of carbohydrates per hour between the needs of your brain and body, so it's time to refuel your engine.

 Sports Dietitians Australia (SDA) has developed a few guidelines for your sports nutrition plan.
 Here are a few tips for surfers:

 What to eat and drink before surfing:

 Low fat creamed rice, tinned fruit